tishact7/Chest_XRay_Pathology_Classifier/README.md

 - **NIH Clinical Center** for the ChestX-ray14 dataset
 - **PyTorch Team** for the DenseNet-121 implementation
 - **Google Colab** for free GPU access enabling independent research
-- Mentors at MIT Critical Data, Stanford S.Y.A.L.I.S Labs, and CureQuest for research methodology guidance

 ---